rams3sh/cowin4all/README.md

 cowin4all -t
 ```

-If OTP forwarder in case of non all-in-one setup / installation of required termux libraries in case all-in-one setup has been carried out properly, one would get SMS Integration.
-Below is a sample screenshot from Android termux.
+If OTP forwarder in case of non all-in-one setup / installation of required termux libraries in case all-in-one setup has been carried out properly, one would get "Integration working fine" message just as in the case of below sample screenshot from Android termux.
+The screen in your Linux / Mac / Windows may not look exact , but the message would be same.

 ![cowin4all_android_termux_test_otp](media/cowin4all_test_mode.jpg)